BALI ELEPHANT CAVE

 Some shop outside of the temple selling snacks and souvenirs.

 *) Some people believe this holy water can clean up your karma and your wish will come true.
-Believe it or not, you can try.
+Believe it or not, you may try.
 Nothing to loose.

-You can combine to visit these places when you visiting Elephant cave:
+You can combine to visit these places when you visiting ‘Goa Gajah’ Elephant cave temple:

 You can also check our recommended itinerary here: Day 3 itinerary.